MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 | Connect from desktop, mobile, and gaming dapps to MetaMask Mobile                                        |             ❌              |      ✅       |
 | Use custom RPC methods such as [`connectAndSign`](../../how-to/sign-data/connect-and-sign.md)            |             ❌              |      ✅       |
 | [Make read-only requests](../../how-to/use-3rd-party-integrations/js-infura-api.md) using the Infura API |             ❌              |      ✅       |

-The SDK enables your dapp to provide a seamless user experience for MetaMask users, from multiple dapp platforms, without relying on third-party libraries.
-Moreover, the SDK uses the Ethereum provider, so existing dapps work out of the box with the SDK.

 ## User experience